se4ai2324-uniba/DetectionOfOnlineSexism/references/docker_doc/README.md

 - [src/](../../src): In this folder, you may want to place our development scripts that we will use during the project.
 These can be mounted inside the Docker container for execution and editing.

+## Docker Compose Configuration

+The `docker-compose.yml` file defines the following services:

+-  **backend**: A service representing the backend of the application.
+It is built from the current context `.` and the resulting image is tagged as "detectiononlinesexism_backend."
+It exposes port 8000 for requests and also exposes it to be scraped by Prometheus.
+-  **frontend**: A service representing the frontend of the application.
+It is built from the context of the `./frontend` folder, and the resulting image is tagged as "detectiononlinesexism_frontend."
+It exposes port 80 for requests.
+It depends on the "backend" service.
+-  **prometheus**: Uses the `prom/prometheus` image.
+It mounts the `./prometheus.yml` file into the container at `/etc/prometheus/prometheus.yml.` It exposes port 9090 for accessing the Prometheus web UI.
+It depends on the "backend" service.
+-  **grafana**: Uses the `grafana/grafana` image.
+It exposes port 3000 for accessing the Grafana web UI.
+It depends on the "prometheus" service.

 ## Usage

 To use this Docker environment for our machine learning project, follow these steps: